Owen Miller Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.17 team ERA ranks 15th across all league pitching staffs.
+- The Orioles' 4.27 team ERA ranks 17th among all league pitching staffs.

-- Orioles pitchers combine to allow 69 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- The Orioles rank 19th in baseball in home runs surrendered (72 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 13th of the season.
-He is 6-2 with a 4.43 ERA and 54 strikeouts in 65 2/3 innings pitched.
+- The righty last pitched on Sunday against the San Francisco Giants, when he went four innings, allowing three earned runs while giving up seven hits.

-- In his last time out on Saturday, the right-hander threw six innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.
+- In 10 games this season, the 26-year-old has a 4.12 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.